-Come with a cookbook author and a sommelier on an exploration of culinary, seasonal traditions of a small Tuscan village of food artisans: the 4th generation Slow Food butcher, the local winemaker, the truffle hunter, the brothers who grow their own ancient grain wheat and bake bread in their handmade woodfired oven.
+Join a cookbook author and a sommelier for five days on an exploration of culinary, seasonal traditions of a small Tuscan village of food artisans: the century old Slow Food butcher family, the local winemaker, the truffle hunter, the brothers who grow their own ancient grain wheat and bake bread in their handmade woodfired oven…

 Seasonal Tuscan Food & Wine Workshops